Five Nights at Freddy's: Security Breach: Tie-in media and merchandise

 Before the release of Security Breach, on October 30, 2020, Funko released a line of action figures of the Glamrock animatronics and collectible mystery minis.
 On May 20, 2021, Funko also released two 12" statues: one of Glamrock Freddy and Gregory hiding from Vanny and the other of Vanny and the night guard Vanessa on opposite sides of a potted plant.
 When the game was delayed once more in April 2021, Cawthon released a spin-off game known as Fury’s Rage, a side-scrolling beat-em-up game.
 In September 2021, a series of four animated shorts called Freddy & Friends: On Tour! were released bi-weekly on the Steel Wool Studios YouTube channel, featuring teasers for the game.

 Downloadable content

 On May 30, 2022, free downloadable content for the game titled Ruin was announced.
 On May 15, 2023, the Security Breach TV website was updated with a new teaser for the upcoming DLC.
 Shortly after, the gameplay trailer for the DLC was released on the Steel Wool Studios YouTube channel on May 19, 2023.
-This trailer revealed the new protagonist’s name as Cassie, whose goal is to save Gregory in the ruins of the Pizzaplex from destroyed animatronics.
-The DLC was released on PC, PlayStation 4, and PlayStation 5 on July 25, 2023; ports for Xbox One and Xbox Series X/S released on April 23, 2024, with a Nintendo Switch port in the works.
+This trailer revealed the new protagonist's name as Cassie, whose goal is to save Gregory in the ruins of the Pizzaplex from destroyed animatronics.
+The DLC was released on PC, PlayStation 4, and PlayStation 5 on July 25, 2023; ports for Xbox One and Xbox Series X/S released on April 23, 2024, and for Nintendo Switch on December 12, 2024.